chronosphereio/calyptia-fluentd-benchmark-aws-environment/winevtlog_bench/winevtlog_bench_result/RESULT.md

      * Flow rate
      * CPU Usage is almost same between Calyptia-Fluentd and Td-Agent
         * Because `in_windows_eventlog2` plugin handles almost all Windows EventLog processing on its dependent gem `winevt_c` and the dependent gem is writte in C extension.
 That's why upgrading Ruby does not reduce CPU usage.
+     * Calyptia-Fluentd's memory usage is a bit of slightly higher than TD-Agent.
 * Supervisor process just monitors  life-and-death of worker process(es)